wlynnn/GCTF2023-Writeups/README.md

 - <a href="https://github.com/wlynnn" target="_blank">**latt3**</a>

 ## About Our Writeups 📝
-This folder presents our approach to solving the challenges.
+This repository presents our approach to solving the challenges.
 We hope that our writeups provide insights and inspiration for fellow CTF enthusiasts.

 **p/s:**
-Please note that this folder does not include all the challenges from the competition.
-Additionally, it's important to mention that this folder does not include the official writeups by RE:HACK; instead, it showcases a participating team's writeup.
+Please note that this repo does not include all the challenges from the competition.
+Additionally, it's important to mention that this repo does not include the official writeups by RE:HACK; instead, it showcases a participating team's writeup.